mootools/website/assets/fonts/README.md

 Overview
 -------------

+###### Entypo / Entypo Social

+Entypo is a set of icons and pictograms which is used in the website instead of icon images, saving loading requests and bandwidth.
+Moreover, in this way, icons will result crispy even when zoomed in high resolution screens.

 ###### Mission Script

 Mission Script is the font used for product logotypes.
 It is included here just for future revision of logotypes and to modify open Illustrator files.
 This font will never appear as webfont inside the website, since logotypes are shown only as images.